 Background and context

-The Travellers in Prison Initiative (TPI) was developed by SSGT in 2014 as a response to the particular needs and circumstances of Travellers in prison in Ireland.
+The Traveller Justice Initiative (TJI), formerly the Travellers in Prison Initiative, was developed by SSGT in 2014 as a response to the particular needs and circumstances of Travellers in the criminal justice system in Ireland.
 The need for the initiative was identified in the recommendations of the Irish Penal Reform Trust’s 2014 qualitative study, Travellers in the Irish Prison System, part-funded by SSGT and which is available on their website here.
 The report includes interviews with 10 former prisoners and documents issues faced by Traveller prisoners in prison and leaving prison.
 At the time SSGT was also funding Meath Travellers for their work in Wheatfield prison.

 Although Travellers only account for 0.7% of the overall population in the Republic of Ireland it is estimated that they account for 10% of the general prison population and 15% of the female prison population (source: Irish Prison Service, 2018).
 The disproportionate representation of Travellers in the penal system is not unique to Ireland; the same trend can be found in other countries with an indigenous minority ethnic population.